-Therefore, if the assets concerned, as in the case of the Transaction, are consumer loans, the relevant Directive is 2008/48/EC.
-The next step is to determine which Spanish law transcribed this Directive into local law.
+Therefore, if the assets concerned, as in the case of the Transaction, are auto loans that include also consumer loans, the relevant Directive is 2008/48/EC.

+The next step is to determine which Italian law transcribed this Directive into local law.